q9design/nimble/node/elements/lib/README.md

 		- index.html

-Each sub-directory generates a custom html element which can be used anywhere in your project
+Each sub-directory automatically generates a custom html element which can be used anywhere in your project

      for example the hello-widget directory generates a <hello-widget></hello-widget> element